Thank You Letter for a Gift: Notes, Cards and Messages

 Dear [Name],

 Thank you for your generous gift.
-It was incredibly thoughtful of you, and I want you to know how much I appreciate it.
+It was thoughtful of you, and I want you to know how much I appreciate it.

 With appreciation,